houseofai/srgan/README.md

 ```

 Checkpoints will be store in the checkpoints' folder

-Intermediate generated images will be stored in images folder
+Intermediate generated images will be stored in the images folder